UC Master Gardener Program

 Congratulations to the Class of 2017!
 These 19 new graduates of the Master Gardener training program will be joining current Master Gardeners at our upcoming workshops and booths at the Weaverville Farmers Market and Trinity County Fair.

-We've received many requests for information on reducing water use in anticipation of drought conditions.
+We've received many requests for information on reducing water use in drought conditions.
 The UCCE Master Gardeners of Trinity County have prepared a handout with Water Conservation Suggestions for your Home Vegetable Garden.

 IPM Youtube Channel